'A significant moment': Royal experts react for 'Fab Four' reunion

 Today King Charles two son's Prince William and Prince Harry reunited in an unexpected moment of unity, coming together with their wives Kate and Meghan to walk alongside mourners and speak to the public.

-And while the extraordinary walkabout at Winsdor Castle was a shock treat for onlookers, the foursome appeared united in their grief for Queen Elizabeth II and their duty to service in that moment.
+And while the extraordinary walkabout at Windsor Castle was a shock treat for onlookers, the foursome appeared united in their grief for Queen Elizabeth II and their duty to service in that moment.

 "The Waleses had always been scheduled to greet well-wishers at Windsor Castle, but royal sources say the decision to invite the Sussexes was made in the eleventh hour.
 It is, without a doubt, a significant moment in the history of the relationship between the two brothers," shared Royal author Omis Scobie.